 The answer to both questions is no. Turns out, this was a simple publicity stunt for Uber, rather than a bold move into a new market or a test of its infrastructure to service local delivery.
 Instead of leveraging a network of independent drivers, the company is using Home Depot to deliver the trees!

-For companies which are looking to venture into local delivery, this marketing ploy is a cautionary tale.
-Vehicle requirements, handling concerns, regulatory issues and operational challenges may compel passenger delivery marketplaces (such as Uber, Lyft, and Flywheel) to recruit an entirely new group of drivers to provide professional, yet cost effective, delivery services.
+For companies that are looking to venture into local delivery, this marketing ploy is a cautionary tale.
+Vehicle requirements, handling concerns, regulatory issues, and operational challenges may compel passenger delivery marketplaces (such as Uber, Lyft, and Flywheel) to recruit an entirely new group of drivers to provide professional yet cost-effective delivery services.

-The clearest operational challenge is that packages do not co-mingle well with people.
+The clearest operational challenge is that packages do not commingle well with people.
 If you hired Uber to take you across town, would you be willing to wait in the car while the driver went into a building to pick up or deliver a package?
-Not only does the lack of co-mingling destroy delivery density, but it also drives up package delivery costs.
-The result is that Uber will require a new set of drivers and new routing technology for multiple pick-ups and drop-offs.
-And it’ll need to support a wide range of service levels from same-day to scheduled.
+Not only does the lack of commingling destroy delivery density, but it also drives up package delivery costs.
+The result is that Uber will require a new set of drivers and new routing technology for multiple pickups and dropoffs.
+And it’ll need to support a wide range of service levels, from same-day to scheduled.

 Do these challenges prevent Uber from moving into delivery?
 Absolutely not.
-The on-demand ride service remains the odds-on favorite to disrupt the local delivery industry, because of both its technology expertise and the strength of its brand.
+The on-demand ride service remains the odds-on favorite to disrupt the local delivery industry, given its technology expertise and the strength of its brand.

 Amazon is offering Sunday service to solidify its position as the “I want it now” retail option, but it actually has two other motivations.
 First, if successful, Sunday service will remove huge spikes in its distribution centers.
 With no outbound delivery available on Sundays, Mondays are huge days in Amazon distribution centers in terms of labor cost and facility activity and capacity.
 Sunday service will smooth out those spikes.